 news

-New museum acquisition
+Recent museum exhibition and acquisition

 The Whitney Western Art Museum, Cody, Wyoming, has acquired The Measure of a Wingbeat (2023).